 Take the first few minutes of your whiteboard time to make sure you fully understand the design problem presented to you.
 It may be tempting to immediately start scribbling wireframes on the board, but resist that urge.
 Instead, restate the challenge, then start asking questions to dig deeper.
 Write down any relevant answers on the whiteboard.

 Who are the target users?
 What are their pain points?

 When, where, and how will they use this design?

 Are there any technical or business constraints I should be aware of?

 When you take the time to think through the challenge, you set yourself up to design solutions with the user in mind.

 Tip: A little role play can be a big help.
 Ask your interviewer to play the part of a business stakeholder or user as you clarify the challenge.

 Now that you understand the challenge and know a bit more about the target user, take some time to list out a user flow on the whiteboard.
-Make a bulleted list of the steps a user will need to take to achieve their goal.
+Make a bulleted list of the path a user will follow to achieve their goal.